Bgeninatti/pythonium/docs/source/tutorial/03_random_walker.rst

 Hi human.
 Glad to see you here.
 I thought you were lost in some capitalist leisure streaming service.

-In this chapter you will learn how to move once for all from your primitive planet and explore the galaxy.
+In this chapter, you will learn how to move once for all from your primitive planet and explore the galaxy.
 Once completed this tutorial you will be a globetrotter on the galaxy.
 The Han Solo of the Pythonium universe.

 .. warning::